Graph Rewiring in GNNs to Mitigate Over-Squashing and Over-Smoothing: A Survey: Topological and Connectivity Measures

-Unlike other curvature measures, Ollivier curvature is more bounded, with values in the range $c_{ij} \in [-2, 1]$ \cite{BORF} , which can make it more interpretable.
+where $\text{dist}(i,j)$ denotes the shortest-path distance between nodes $i$ and $j$.
+Unlike other curvature measures, Ollivier curvature is bounded, with $c^\text{O}_{ij} \in [-2, 1]$ \cite{BORF}, which can make it more interpretable.

-\paragraph{\textbf{Augmented Forman Curvature}} proposed by \cite{samal2018comparative}, extends the original definition of Forman Curvature \cite{Forman} to incorporate the presence of triangles in a graph.
+\paragraph{\textbf{Augmented Forman Curvature.}} Proposed by \cite{samal2018comparative}, this measure extends the original definition of Forman Curvature \cite{Forman} to incorporate the presence of triangles in a graph.
 For an undirected graph, the curvature of edge $e_{ij}$ is given by:

-where $m$ is the number of triangles containing $e_{ij}$, and $D_{ii}$ and $D_{jj}$ are the degrees of nodes $i$ and $j$, respectively.
+where $m$ is the number of triangles containing $e_{ij}$, and $d_i$ and $d_j$ are the degrees of nodes $i$ and $j$, respectively.